SoheilBehravesh/BMMB852-FA25/wk02/README.md

 #### Is there a feature type that you may have not heard about before?
 What is the feature and how is it defined?
 (If there is no such feature, pick a common feature.)

 Yes, I don't know what these features 'biological_region', 'region', and (in this context) 'scRNA' mean.
 It is suprising that the annotations has 'V/J/C_gene_segment' but not something as 'D-gene_segment' for the antibodies.
-Now, I asked from our friend chatgpt whar these three features in the gff3 file. and it mentions, 'biological_region' is a broad functional region (sth like regulatory regions such as enhancers which I am really interested in these regions, cause I beleive they contribute alot in the process of evolution), 'region' is a large structural chunck (such as chromosome, conting, scaffold), and 'scRNA' which here means small cytoplasmic RNA (which I first though it is single-cell RNA)
+Now, I asked from our friend chatgpt about these three features in the gff3 file. and it mentions, 'biological_region' is a broad functional region (sth like regulatory regions such as enhancers which I am really interested in these regions, cause recent studies show that they contribute alot in the process of evolution of a species), 'region' is a large structural chunck (such as chromosome, conting, scaffold), and 'scRNA' which here means small cytoplasmic RNA (which I first though it is single-cell RNA)

 #### What are the top-ten most annotated feature types (column 3) across the genome?
 we can check it based on the above answer, but it is always preferrable to do it with coding.